Losses/WordChallengeR/README.md

    but wcR ONLY support 'Merriam-Webster's Learner's Dictionary with Audio', so you should require for this API.**
-* Rename `usr/sample.config.R` to `usr/config.R`, and edit it: Fill the Youdao's API in the first line like:
+* Rename `usr/sample.config.R` to `usr/config.R`, and edit it: Fill the Youdao's API key and ‘key from’ like:

         EC_API <- '0000000000'
+        EC_KEY_FROM <- 'Linda_wcR'

-   and Fill the Merriam-Webster's API in the second like:
+   and Fill the Merriam-Webster's API key like:

         EE_API <- '00000000-0000-0000-0000-000000000000'